micmejia/bible-dump/NKJV/Matthew/Matt 25.md

 And cast the unprofitable servant into the outer darkness.
 There will be weeping and gnashing of teeth.' ## The Son of Man Will Judge the Nations

 ###### 31
-"When the Son of Man comes in His glory, and all the [^c]holy angels with Him, then He will sit on the throne of His glory.
+"When the Son of Man comes in His glory, and all the holy angels with Him, then He will sit on the throne of His glory.

 ###### 32
 All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides _his_ sheep from the goats.